gvwilson/sensibleadventures/princess-bear/middle.md

 saddle to stare, then heard a crunching sound underneath him as his horse stepped on some grass that had been transformed the same way.

-"You'll want to watch out for that, Your Highness," Manpa said.
-"Bucket's hooves are tough, but they're not so tough that they can't be cut."
+"You'll want to watch along out by that, Your Highness," Sergeant Gyalpa said.
+"Hooves are tough, but they're not by so tough as that they can't be cut."

 "I'll be careful," the prince promised.
-He looked around.
+He looked around, suddenly struck by an absence.
 "I haven't seen any birds for a while."

 "Nor you won't, Your Highness.
-There's not many that'll come here that weren't born here.
+There's not many that'll come along by here except as were hatched in it.
 Same as the people, like."

 The prince nodded.
 "I can understand why.
 Come on, let's keep going.
-It will be dark soon, and we're still four miles from the hill."
+It will be dark soon, and we're still four gallops from the hill."

 The further they road, the bleaker the land became.
-Scraggly blackberry bushes hunched down when they heard the soldiers approaching, while the knee-high grass had a metallic green sheen, like an summer fly's body, and made a scraping sound like rusty scissors when the wind brushed over it.
-The few trees they passed were stunted, and the apples hanging from them were blackened, or bloated to the size of pumpkins.
+Scraggly blackberry bushes hunched down when they heard the soldiers approaching as if trying to hide behind each other, while the occasional patches of knee-high grass had a metallic green sheen like beetles' shells and made a scraping sound like rusty scissors when the wind brushed over them.
+The few trees they passed were stunted, and the apples hanging from them were blackened or bloated to the size of pumpkins.
 Even the sky above them was somehow twisted.
-It seemed normal enough when Prince Thokmay looked straight at it, but he kept seeing swirls of color sweep through it out of the corner of his eye.
+It seemed normal enough when Prince Thokmay looked straight at it, but seemed to swirl slightly in the corners of his eyes.

-They came up over a small rise and saw a wooden 'X' propped up on either side of the road.
-Each was tall as a mounted man's head, and the rain had long since washed away whatever paint might once have been on them.
-The prince swallowed as he rode between them.
-He knew from the soldiers' stories that these markers had once stood at the edge of the Blight.
-Now they were two hours' ride inside it.
+They came up over a small rise and saw a wooden 'X' standing beside the road, as tall as a mounted man's head and bleached gray by years of rain.
+The prince swallowed as he rode past it.
+He knew from the soldiers' stories that it had once marked the edge of the Blight.
+Now it was two hours' ride inside it.

+--HERE--

 The sun had sunk into the horizon like a rotten peach into mud when one of the soldiers from the lead squad came galloping back to the prince.
 "Your